jswithalex/BACE-Winter2015/week4/functions.md

 **What do I need to do to write my own functions?**

-1. you need a reason for the function (e.g. i want to square a number)
+1. you need a reason for the function (e.g. to square a number)
 2. write the definition of the function
 2. call it